Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 permalink: why-i-like-odin
 ---

-After returning from my 2013 [thru-hike](http://www.atjindo.com), I began re-learning web development.
-Thankfully, I stumbled upon the [Odin curriculum](http://www.theodinproject.com/courses).
+After returning from my 2013 Appalachian trail (AT) [thru-hike](http://www.atjindo.com), I began re-learning web development, and in the process, stumbled upon the [Odin curriculum](http://www.theodinproject.com/courses).

-Before my big trip, I studied web app development mainly at [Udacity](https://www.udacity.com/), and was able to build my first 'real' website.
-However, when I returned, I had forgotten a lot of the detail.
-I needed a refresher and found the Odin Project.
-Here are the reasons why I am now sticking with the Odin curriculum.
+Before my big hike, I studied web app development for a few months mainly at [Udacity](https://www.udacity.com/).
+By the time I returned, I had forgotten a lot of the detail.
+I needed a refresher.
+Thankfully I found the Odin Project.
+Here are the 6 reasons I am now learning with the Odin curriculum.

 <!--more-->

 ##1.
 It's a Great Map and Guide

-When I solo hiked the Appalachian trail (2,200 miles), I had a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound).
-It had small maps, elevation profiles, distance markers, and other useful information.
-It was one of my 'must have' essential items for successfully hiking from Maine to Georgia.
+When I solo hiked the AT (2,200 miles), I carried a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound).
+It contained small maps, elevation profiles, distance markers, and other useful information.
+It was one of my 'must have' items for hiking the trail from Maine to Georgia.

 When attempting the huge feat of learning web development, the Odin curriculum is like a great guide.
 It's filled with small projects, detailed explanations, links to helpful resources, and a supportive community.

-It keeps you on trail, and cuts down the time you feel completely lost in the woods.
+It keeps you on-trail, and reduces a lot of those completely lost in the woods moments.

 ##2.
 Repository of Learning Tools
 I studied regular expressions briefly when deploying my first real website, but had little experience and a vague understanding.